2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 The average amount in student loans that comparative literature majors at UW Seattle take out while working on their Bachelor's Degree is $20,171.

-The University of Tennessee - Knoxville did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #13 on the list.
-Located in the city of Knoxville, UT Knoxville is a public college with a very large student population.
+With a ranking of #13, The University of Tennessee - Knoxville did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the midsize city of Knoxville, UT Knoxville is a public school with a very large student population.

 About 73% of the students majoring in comparative literature at the school are women while 27% are male.

-Read full report on Linguistics & Comparative Literature at The University of Tennessee - Knoxville
+Full Linguistics & Comparative Literature at The University of Tennessee - Knoxville Report

-James Madison University ranked #14 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the city of Harrisonburg, JMU is a public school with a very large student population.
+James Madison University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
+Located in the small city of Harrisonburg, JMU is a public school with a fairly large student population.

 About 74% of the students majoring in comparative literature at the school are women while 26% are male.